stefanprodan/openfaas-gke/README.md

 ### Create a GCP project

 Login into GCP and create a new project named openfaas.
-IF you don't have a GCP account you can apply for trial.
-After creating the project enable billing and wait for API and related services to be enabled.
+If you don't have a GCP account you can apply for a free trial.
+After creating the project, enable billing and wait for API and related services to be enabled.
 Download and install the Google Cloud SDK from this [page](https://cloud.google.com/sdk/).
-After installing the SDK run `gcloud init` and set the default zone to `europe-west3-a`.
+After installing the SDK run `gcloud init` and set the default project to `openfaas` and the default zone to `europe-west3-a`.

 Install `kubectl` using `gcloud`: